Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 :D

-Re:Made up solution searching for a made up proble (Score:4, Funny)
+Re:Made up solution searching for a made up proble (Score:5, Funny)

-Re:Made up solution searching for a made up proble (Score:4)
+Re:Made up solution searching for a made up proble (Score:5, Funny)

 > sit down and turn on the computer